ericmjl/thesis/text/01-introduction.md

 ## Phylogenies

+*note to self: this section I'm quite weak on.
+Need to read more on history of phylogenies to make it stronger.*

 The evolutionary history of the influenza virus can be visualized using phylogenies.
 Phylogenetic trees are a reconstruction of the life history of a virus, and is based on two core concepts in evolutionary biology: common ancestry and descent with modification.
 There have been three major advances in the history of inference of phylogenies using gene sequence data:

 1. Maximum parsimony (non-statistical reconstruction)